jumbo-tech-campus/JNetworkingKit/README.md

 ```
 $ git clone https://github.com/jumbo-tech-campus/JNetworkingKit
-$ cd DemoApp
+$ cd JNetworkingKit/DemoApp
 $ open DemoApp.xcworkspace
 ```

 After you open the workspace, you should replace the **API key** in the `MovieRouter.swift` file.
 A new key can be created on [OMDb Api](https://www.omdbapi.com/).

 Now you can run the demo application.
 There are 2 screens:

 - The first one will load an image and show it on the screen
-- The second one will downlaod information about the movie Matrix and display title and plot on the screen
+- The second one will download information about the movie Matrix and display title and plot on the screen

 ## Future improvement